yohanesws/amq-example/helloworld-mdb-jdg/README.md

 * A queue named `HELLOWORLDMDBQueue` bound in JNDI as `java:/queue/HELLOWORLDMDBQueue`
 * A topic named `HELLOWORLDMDBTopic` bound in JNDI as `java:/topic/HELLOWORLDMDBTopic`

+his quickstarts example already twist to replace HORNETQ with JBOSS A-MQ

+Sample of JBOSS EAP configuration also provided and documentation can be foune here : <https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_A-MQ/6.3/html-single/Integrating_with_JBoss_Enterprise_Application_Platform/#DeployRar-InstallRar>

+This using embedded mode of JBOSS Data Grid

 System requirements
 -------------------

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven
 ---------------